dellaquilamaster/UNISim-tool/README.md

 ````
 set ang_distr 0 "file_name.dat"
 ````
 where 0 is the particle to which setting the angular distribution and file_name.dat is the name of an ASCII file containing theta center of mass and cross section pairs defining the angular distribution.
+The theta angle must be expressed in degrees, while the corresponding value of the differential cross section could be in arbitrary units (given that it is proportional to 1/sr).
 * RutherfordScattering : This model can simulate elastic scattering events according to a pure Rutherford cross-section.
 Usage example:
 20Ne + 197Au -> 20Ne + 197Au